wiesykm/Allora_HyperLiquid_AutoTradeBot/README.md

-# AlloraNetwork HyperLiquid Auto Trading Bot
+# 🚀 AlloraNetwork HyperLiquid Auto Trading Bot

 ![Allora Logo](#) <!-- Replace with an actual image link -->

 This project implements the **AlloraNetwork inference** to enable **automatic trading** on the decentralized exchange [HyperLiquid](https://hyperliquid.gitbook.io/hyperliquid-docs).
-The bot uses predictions from AlloraNetwork to make informed trading decisions based on customizable strategies.
+The bot uses AI-driven predictions from AlloraNetwork to make informed trading decisions based on customizable strategies. 📈🤖

-## Prerequisites
+## 🛠️ Prerequisites

 1. **HyperLiquid Account**:
    - Create an account on HyperLiquid.